tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ## Camera Follow 2D Player
 Duration: hh:mm:ss

-Playing the game, it looks like the player enters the 2D world.
+Playing the game, it appears that the player enters the 2D world.
 One problem is that the camera stays in the position of the 3D Player.
 We would like it to follow the 2D player.

 ### Dummy target